Schafer: A venture capitalist shines a light on 'new builders' outside the realm of big money

 She now employs 16 people, although nothing about the path she walked sounded easy.
 And it's hard to imagine how she would have succeeded without a program called Entrepreneurship for All.

-The authors call EforAll an accelerator, providing the technical training, coaching and mentors that a tech startup gets from the well-known accelerators like Techstars.
+The authors call EforAll an accelerator, providing the technical training, coaching and mentors that a tech startup gets from the well-known accelerators such as Techstars.
 More than half the participants in EforAll programs are immigrant entrepreneurs.

-As Levine well knows from his day job, no entrepreneur succeeds by themselves.
+As Levine well knows from his day job, no entrepreneurs succeed by themselves.

 One of the lessons of this book is how it would be so much better to invest the time and attention it would take to make financing companies, municipal licensing authorities and any other institutions important to business owners just a whole lot easier to work with.